 The Elk Program is tasked with managing the elk herd in the state to provide ample hunting opportunity while balancing the needs of consumptive and non-consumptive user groups.
-The Elk Program is made up of one program coordinator, Gabe Jenkins, and three biologists: Dan Crank Jonathan Fusaro, and Joe McDermott.
+The Elk Program is made up of one program coordinator and three biologists.
+John Hast is acting interim coordinator at this time.
+Dan Crank and Joe McDermott are the two biologists currently on staff, with the remaining biologist position scheduled to be filled in May 2021.
 Program staff are based out of headquarters in Frankfort as well as the elk zone in eastern Kentucky.